moderngl/opengl-registry/README.md

 # opengl-api-registry-reader

-A simple too for extracting information from the OpenGL API Registry.
+A simple tool for extracting information from the OpenGL API Registry.

 INSERT MORE DETAILS HERE